rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ##### Compression `compress`, `gzip`, `bzip2`, `lzip` and `xz`

-Compression, and consequently decompression, will have an impact on resource consumption (time and CPU usage).
+Compression, and consequently decompression, will impact resource consumption (time and CPU usage).

-Here is a ranking of the compression of a set of text files, from least to most efficient:
+Here is a ranking of the compression of a set of text files from least to most efficient:

 * compress (`.tar.Z`)
 * gzip (`.tar.gz`)